docker-archive/classicswarm/README.md

 *Maintainer: Ben Firshman*

 This service runs a Docker remote API server, allowing the Docker client and other Docker tools to control libswarm services.
+With no arguments, it listens on port `4243`, but you can specify any port you like using `tcp://0.0.0.0:9999`, `unix:///tmp/docker` etc.

 ### Docker client